 •Full Raingear (regardless of weather conditions)

 •Cooler – esp. in the summertime if you plan on keeping any fish

 I will have all the fishing tackle you will need on board, including quality rods/reels, lures and/or flies and so on.
 You are welcome to bring your own tackle if you choose.
 Please let me know in advance if you reel left or right-handed and I will have the appropriate outfits ready for you.

 A few reminders:

 Winter Fishing: I do a lot of winter fishing.
 Some of the best and most consistent fishing for landlocked salmon, lake trout and large pike is had in the winter.
-I don’t fish unless forecast highs will be 39 degrees or higher.
+I don’t fish unless forecast highs will be above freezing.
 If you choose to fish in the winter you need to dress accordingly with multiple layers.
 Full raingear is highly recommended due to any spray we may get from waves/chop.
 New York State requires lifejackets to be worn at all times in the winter.
 Feel free to contact me during any winter thaws if you would like to fish.
 Deposits are not required in the winter given the unpredictability of the weather.

 "Catch and Release" vs. "Catch 'em and eat 'em" - please check "The Chef" under the "About John" heading.

 See below for some tips on dressing for cold weather fishing.

 Alcohol/Drugs: Alcohol is discouraged, however I don’t have a problem with a beer or two.
 Any inebriation or heavy drinking is unacceptable.
 I strongly prefer you keep the drinks for AFTER THE TRIP!
 Fly-fishing and alcohol on a boat don’t mix at all, especially in the winter.
 Illegal drugs are strictly forbidden.
 Cigarettes or cigars are OK.